intro from laz and durb

 the mixture of joy and pain in your faces,

 as you flew past me on the homestretch and down the final stretch to the finish line

-will inspire me forever.
+will inspire us forever.

 About the Barkley Fall Classic